How Do electric dirt bikes Compare to Gas?

 EVs are taking over the automotive industry and also influencing your outdoor rides.
 Why the sudden change?
 These vehicles have a lower environmental impact than gas-powered machines.

-The transportation industry is on the hook for producing greenhouse gases like carbon dioxide (CO2).
+The transportation industry is responsible for producing greenhouse gases like carbon dioxide (CO2).
 When your truck burns a gallon of gas, it sends about 24 pounds of CO2 into the atmosphere.
-Some gas-powered dirt bikes are more efficient than others but don’t compare to electric ones.
+Some gas-powered dirt bikes are more efficient than others, but they don’t compare to electric ones.

 Their high power makes them more efficient and less polluting.
 Off-road fans should also account for the noise level of electric dirt bikes and how they’re less disruptive to the surrounding environment.